datacarpentry/stata-economics/_episodes/03-transform-data.md

 {: .source}

 > ## Challenge
-> Create a variable for the differnce of `censusyear` from the average of the region.
+> Create a variable for the difference of `censusyear` from the average of the region.
 Show that its mean is zero.
 Why?
 > > ## Solution
 > > ```
 > > . egen mean_censusyear = mean(censusyear), by(region)